HermesGermany/HSI-Demo-Client/README.md

 Node.js: [download](https://nodejs.org/en/download/) latest LTS or Current version and install.

+Git clone or download zip and unpack this project to a directory on your computer.

 Open a terminal in the project directory and install the node dependencies (only once) with:

 ```